IEEE 802.11ay: Technical details

 802.11ay is a type of WLAN in the IEEE 802.11 family of Wi-Fi WLANs.
-It's an improvement on IEEE 802.11ad rather than a new standard.
-It has a frequency of 60 GHz, a transmission rate of 20–40 Gbit/s and an extended transmission distance of 300–500 meters.
+It is an improvement on IEEE 802.11ad rather than a new standard.
+It uses the 60 GHz band and has a transmission rate of 20–40 Gbit/s and an extended transmission distance of 300–500 meters.
 It includes mechanisms for channel bonding and MU-MIMO technologies.
 It was originally expected to be released in 2017, but was delayed until 2021.

 Where 802.11ad uses a maximum of 2.16 GHz bandwidth, 802.11ay bonds four of those channels together for a maximum bandwidth of 8.64 GHz.
 MIMO is also added with a maximum of four streams.
 The link-rate per stream is 44 Gbit/s, with four streams this goes up to 176 Gbit/s.
 Higher order modulation is also added, probably up to 256-QAM.

 Applications could include replacement for Ethernet and other cables within offices or homes, and provide backhaul connectivity outside for service providers.

 802.11ay should not be confused with the similarly named 802.11ax that was officially approved in 2021.
 The 802.11ay standard is designed to run at much higher frequencies.
-The lower frequency of 802.11ax enables it to penetrate walls, something that the 11ay standard struggles to do.
+The lower frequency of 802.11ax enables it to penetrate walls somewhat, while 802.11ay is generally blocked by walls.